getmokshshah/spotseg/README.md

 ## Performance

-Benchmarked on a 2-core CPU (HuggingFace Spaces free tier):
+Benchmarked in a resource-constrained environment (2-core, no GPU):

 | Task | Resolution | Inference Time | Peak RAM |
 |------|-----------|---------------|----------|